So you’ve overheard one of your friends praising some non alcoholic wine and decided to give it a try?

-The federal law in the United States states that for any wine to be marked, packaged and sold as alcohol free or dealcoholized, the alcohol content be more than 0.5% by volume… anything that has more than 0.5% of alcohol in it is therefore not non-alcoholic wine.
+The federal law in the United States states that for any wine to be marked, packaged and sold as alcohol free or dealcoholized, the alcohol content be more than 0.5% by volume… any bottle having more than 0.5% of alcohol is therefore not considered to be a non-alcoholic wine.

 If, for some reason, you want to be absolutely sure that your bottle does not have any trace of alcohol in it at all, it’s best to do a quick research on the internet and look up the company website.

 Removing alcohol from wine is not an easy process.

 In comparison, it’s much easier to make wine out of a normal juice at home…

 Separating alcohol from wine requires special equipment and technical know how.

 The alcohol removal process could be divided into two main parts – filtration and distillation.